cnosdb/docs/docs/en/latest/reference/sql.md

 #### SHOW QUERIES

-You can also see the executing SQL statements using the 'SHOW QUERIES' statement, which is a wrapper around the QUERIES schema.
+You can also see the executing SQL statements using the `SHOW QUERIES` statement, which is a wrapper around the QUERIES schema.

-**Example**
+#### Example

 ```sql
 SHOW QUERIES;